YuliWanghust/Vote_MI-MNIST/README.md

 # Variational Auto-Encoder for MNIST

-This is an implementation of variational auto-encoder(VAE) for MNIST
+This is an implementation of variational auto-encoder(VAE) for MNIST using Vote-MI

 ## Usage

+conda create --name <env>
+pip install -r requriemtns.txt

 ### requirements
 ```